bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-05 12:07 Wednesday

-- [ ] When using the new list class for result overviews, there will no longer be a need to set the element type to `div`.
+- [x] When using the new list class for result overviews, there will no longer be a need to set the element type to `div`.

 ## 2014-03-05 15:10 Wednesday

 Change how `TemplateList `gets its items to the template context after Marko addes `getTemplateData`

+## 2014-03-05 17:14 Wednesday

+- [ ] Replace marko's "work-round" for passing level or something to the subviews with a solution using `itemViewOptions`.